 By Brian Smith

 Many people stockpile unused drugs in household medicine cabinets, which are then accessible to abusers or lead to accidental poisonings, especially among children.
-The national drug abuse epidemic is now the leading cause of injury deaths in the U.S., ahead of car accidents.
+Seven out of 10 people who abuse prescription drugs get them from friends or family members.

-The lack of disposal options is also perpetuating the antiquated practice of flushing unwanted drugs.
-Sewage treatment plants are not designed to remove these contaminants; therefore every time we flush we are polluting the Great Lakes with trace amounts of drugs.
-A recent study led by the University at Buffalo found high concentrations of antidepressants in numerous fish in the Niagara River.
+The lack of safe disposal options is also perpetuating the harmful practice of flushing unwanted drugs.
+Drugs that are flushed are polluting our Great Lakes and adversely impacting aquatic life.
+A study led by the University at Buffalo found high concentrations of antidepressants in numerous fish in the Niagara River.

-Brian Smith is associate executive director of Citizens Campaign for the Environment.
+Brian Smith is associate executive director of Citizens Campaign for the Environment in Buffalo.